INESCTEC/predico-collabforecast/README.md

 cp dotenv .env
 ```

-!!! warning:
-    Make sure you set the environment variables.
-If you do not create these files, the application will not work properly.
+**Ensure you set the environment variables.
+If you do not create these files, the next steps will not work properly.**

-Start docker stack:

 ## Production Deployment